simple-login/app/README.md

 If all of the above steps are successful, open http://app.mydomain.com/ and create your first account!

-By default, new accounts are not premium so don't have unlimited alias.
-To make your account premium, please go to the database, table "users" and set "lifetime" column to "1" or "TRUE".
+By default, new accounts are **not premium** so don't have unlimited alias.
+To make all accounts premium by default, use the following commands:

+`sudo docker exec -it sl-db psql -U myuser simplelogin`

+then

+`ALTER TABLE users ALTER COLUMN lifetime SET DEFAULT TRUE;`

+make sure to create your commands **after** the changes.

 You don't have to pay anything to SimpleLogin to use all its features.
 You could make a donation to SimpleLogin on our Patreon page at https://www.patreon.com/simplelogin if you wish though.